 From 1989 to 1995, Montgomery was a Balkans correspondent for the London Daily Telegraph, covering the collapse of communism in Eastern Europe and the break up of Yugoslavia.
 He reported extensively on the wars in Croatia and Bosnia, including the siege of Sarajevo.
 Montgomery also covered the region as a freelance reporter for Time Magazine and the Los Angeles Times.
 Montgomery was a Fulbright scholar in Belgrade from 1987 to 1989, researching Serbian nationalism.
 He graduated from Macalester College with a degree in International Studies.

-Montgomery is the recipient of an Alfred E. Dupont-Columbia Gold Baton and Overseas Press Club Award.
+Montgomery is the recipient of an Alfred E. Dupont-Columbia Gold and Silver Baton and Overseas Press Club Award.

 Contributing Producer Kate Ellis comes to American RadioWorks with extensive expertise in American race relations.
 She began working with American RadioWorks in 2001, when her research on white and African American memories of segregation was featured in the program Remembering Jim Crow.
 She is the recipient of the ABA's Silver Gavel Award, the Unity Award for public affairs/social issues reporting, and the first place Headliner Award for documentary work.
 Ellis is the co-editor of two books, Say it Plain, A Century of Great African American Speeches, and Say it Loud, Great Speeches on Civil Rights and African American Identity.
 Ellis entered public radio as a college DJ in Santa Cruz, CA. She holds a B.A. from UC, Santa Cruz and a Ph.D. in Anthropology from Columbia University.